Saturday, 24 January 2026

 For some reason Helen and I decided one night to climb to the top of the island.

 We arrived as dawn was breaking.
-Green cone-shaped islands, with steam gently rising from them, dotted the ocean all around.
+Green cone-shaped islands, steaming gently in the early morning sun, dotted the ocean all around.
 It was like the birth of the planet.

 Your comment won't be visible immediately.
 It comes to me first (via email) so that I can check it's not spam.
 I try to reply to every comment but please be assured that, even if I don't, every genuine comment is read with interest and greatly appreciated.
 Thank you!